recursion/forestsimulator01/README.md

-## es6 boilerplate
+## Forest
-A minimal es6 boilerplate using gulp and browserify.
+Simple forest simulation prototype using d3.

 ##### Usage
 > `gulp` - builds the system to the dist directory and starts watchers for html, css and js.